-If more than two potential representatives are nominated a ballot will ensue and you will be asked to vote by midnight on Wednesday of 2nd Week (18th October).
+If more than two potential representatives are nominated a ballot will ensue.
 Further information will be circulated by the Teaching Office if a vote is needed.

 N.B.
 Vevox will be used for student surveys and live in lectures throughout the Biology course so we would encourage you to download the app now, ready for the start of term.